ArnaudRinquin/Chrono.js/README.md

 * `grunt buildDemo` builds Chrono.js, runs tests and builds the demo files
 * `grunt watchDemo` is buildDemo + watch any file update to re-run and refresh Chrome

-You should not have to run long tests unless you change something 'hours' attribute related because I already run them for you.
+You don't have to run long tests unless you change something because I already run them for you.